peterkhayes/inlineAB/README.md

 This must be placed <b>each</b> of your independent html pages!
 For single page apps, most of the time the index.html file is sufficient.

 ### Viewing My Results <a name='results'></a>
 Google Analytics is awesome!
 Really!
 It provides a whole host of useful information including locations, gender, age group, and more!
 However it doesn't always make these data easy to find.
 We strongly recommend playing around with Analytics to find out which extra information Analytics is providing that is specifically useful to you.
 You'll get lost...
 You might get frustrated...
 But you'll be on your way being a power user of GA for the effort you put in.
-Because GA can be a mess for the inexperienced we will instruct you on how to access the data InlineAB helping you collect.
+Because GA can be a mess for the inexperienced we will instruct you on how to access the data inlineAB helping you collect.

 ##### What's InineAB.js doing?
-InlineAB.js is tracking the users on your site using Events.
+inlineAB.js is tracking the users on your site using Events.
 There are events which describe what is being loaded on a page and there are events that describe actions a user has taken such as `clicks`, `mouseovers`, and `keyups`.
 The latter group tracks goals.

 ##### Where is my data?
 1. Go to [http://www.google.com/analytics/](http://www.google.com/analytics/)
 2. On the top right, click on `Access Google Analytics`.
 3. There should be a list of websites in folders at the bottom should be `All Web Site Data` click on it.
 4. On the navigation bar `Reporting` should be highlighted.
 This is the main page for viewing your results -- your "Overview Page".
-5. AB testing results for inlineAB.js can be found by selecting
+5. AB testing results for inlineAB.js can be found by selecting Behavior > Experiments > Experiment Name

 ##### Useful Views.
 Here are a few of Google Analytics' most useful views: